gaehlerm/SoftwareEngineering/README.md

         self.security_standards = "very high"
 ```

-Now you only have to create a `president` object once and there is no more need for any if statements.
+Now you only have to create a `president` object once, and there is no longer any need for any if statements.

 ```py
 president = President()
 location = president.residency
 ```

-Another option is using a dictionary,
+Another option is to use a dictionary.

 ```py
 president = {